 Maggie has been on the board for over 10 years now so knows the centre very well.
 She has previously served as chair of the board and currently lectures at the University of Sheffield's Law School teaching Criminology.
 She offers local knowledge as she lives in the local area herself as well as offering invaluable skills such as research abilities and offers numerous contacts from the university itself and those she has made throughout her career.
 She also has an invaluable understanding of vulnerable individuals and communities.

-Pete is also new to the board having joined in 2016 and currently serves as the board secretary, however, he was involved in the conversion project in the 1980's of the centre from a church hall.
+Pete joined in 2016 and currently serves as the board secretary, however, he was involved in the conversion project in the 1980's of the centre from a church hall.
 He lives locally so has knowledge of the local residents and area so he can help tailor the services to the residents along with other board members.
 He has a commitment to making the centre a continuing resource for the community by making the centre sustainable.